 Tips to create the best salads ever:

 - Remove the stems and thick ribs from leaves.
-The presence of stems — even tender and tasty spinach stems — is, at best, off-putting for some people, if not outright unpleasantly chewy (hello, kale stems).
-Further, if your peeps do have a lot of texture issues with food, definitely avoid greens that are all chewy stems, like frisée and bags of lettuce packaged as baby spring greens.
+The presence of stems — even tender and tasty spinach stems — is, at best, off-putting for some people, if not outright unpleasantly chewy.
+And if your peeps have a lot of texture issues with food anyway, definitely avoid greens that are all chewy stems, like frisée and bags of lettuce packaged as baby spring greens.

 - Season the greens before you toss in the remaining salad ingredients.
 This makes a huge difference in overall flavor perception.
-Sprinkle the leaves lightly with lemon juice; toss.
-Then sprinkle very lightly with fine salt or, better, seasoned salt.
+Sprinkle the leaves lightly with lemon juice and toss.
+(You can find bottles of real lemon juice in the juice aisle, and sometimes positioned here and there around the produce department.
+But check the juice aisle.)
+Then sprinkle very lightly with fine salt and freshly ground black pepper.
 Toss and repeat.
-If you or your loved ones need to observe a low-salt diet, try a salt-free spice blend.
-I’m a big fan of The Spice Hunter’s Chef Shake and Deliciously Dill.
-A few grinds of black pepper adds a nice touch as well.
+If you or your loved ones need to observe a low-salt diet, try a salt-free spice blend instead.

-- Choose vegetables that your family are likes.
+- Choose vegetables that your family already likes.
 Cucumbers, tomatoes, sweet red bell peppers, radishes, carrots, broccoli, cauliflower, chopped or grated into small pieces.
 No big tomato wedges or strips of peppers; the smaller the pieces, the less intimidating it is on the fork.
-And don’t be afraid to add fruit: watermelon, grapes, pomegranate seeds, strawberries, apples, and mangoes are very vegetable salad friendly.
-Slice round ingredients in half or quarters: cherry tomatoes, olives, grapes, etc. There’s nothing more frustrating than stabbing at your food with a fork, only to have it roll away.
+And don’t be afraid to add fruit: watermelon, peaches, grapes, pomegranate seeds, strawberries, apples, and mangoes are very vegetable-salad-friendly.
+Slice spherical ingredients in half or quarters: cherry tomatoes, olives, grapes, etc. There’s nothing more frustrating than stabbing at your food with a fork, only to have it roll away.

 - And right on the heels of #6 above, de-emphasize the “green” with lots of rainbow colors and textures.
 Carnivore-leaning peeps often have a dread of eating very green things, so make a bright and beautiful rainbow salad.

-- Mix in some carby comfort, like cooked pasta, black beans, or chickpeas.
-The most common objection to salads-as-meals is that they’re not filling.
+- Mix in some carby comfort, like cooked pasta, black beans, lentils, or chickpeas.
+The most common carnivore objection to salads-as-meals is that they’re not filling.
 Pasta and legumes add a hearty, familiar main-course heft.
-Remember that pasta doesn’t have to a carbohydrate bomb.
-Try one of the pastas made with vegetable or legume flours (lentil is a favorite here).
+Remember that pasta doesn’t have to be a carbohydrate bomb.
+Try one of the pastas made with vegetable or legume flours (lentil and chickpea are favorites here).

 - Serve a variety of dressings, and let everyone choose their own.
 Your goal might be to transition everyone into healthy homemade dressings, but at the start, let them operate within their comfort zones: if they want the ranch dressing, let them have the ranch dressing.
 It’s a big ask to expect salad avoiders to savor a simple lemon-and-olive-oil dressing.
 Don’t fret too much about the fat: contemporary dietary science suggests that we need a little fat along with our vegetables to properly digest and absorb their nutrients.